The annual qathet International Film Festival (formerly the Powell River Film Festival) is back from March 3 - 12, 2023!

 - Matinees start at 1:30pm and evening films are shown at 7:00pm.

-- Early bird passes are available online and are on sale until December 31, 2022.
-After that, festival passes will be available at regular price.
+- Early bird Festival and Matinee passes are available online and are on sale until December 31, 2024.
+After that, passes will be available at regular price.
+Single movie tickets will also be available starting January 1, 2025.

 Tickets and Memberships to the Powell River Film Festival